Built-ins

 #color

-changes the color of the pen.
+color changes the color of the pen.
 All

 CSS (Cascading Style Sheets) color values